TheeBryanWhite/ufonautcipher/README.md

 Roadmap:

-1. Deep link to results
-2. Reverse lookup, search by number
+1. Reverse lookup, search by number
-3. Click on individual result/value to show matches for that word/value
+2. Click on individual result/value to show matches for that word/value
-4. Stored queries w/ Mongo DB
+3. Stored queries w/ Mongo DB